chucktilbury/Kata/notes.md

   * Change fileio.c so that instead of closing files automatically, it is closed manually.
 The parser then controls when the file is actually closed.
 New functions of push_input_file() and pop_input_file().
 Instead of only returning a EOF token to represent the end of all input, return EOF as the end of a file and an EOI token to represent the end of the input.
 The end of input happens where the last file has been popped from the file stack.
   * The scanner needs to return the EOF and EOI as tokens so that the parser can see when to make a change to the current namespace.
   * <DONE> Added end of file and end of input tokens to the scanner and   verified that they are being properly returned.

+## Steps to add a parser non-terminal target
+1. Update the grammar in README.md
+2. Add the AST type in AstType in ast.h
+3. Add the data struture in the correct header in the ast directory.
+4. Add the parse and traverse function prototypes.
+5. Implement the parse and traverse functions.